lumiarisdev/HexProcWorldGen/README.md

 ## Rivers [WIP]
 Rivers are generated using the above maps and are drawn from high-elevation to low in areas with enough precipitation.
 Some erosion is applied based on the amount of precipitation.
 Currently this method of generation creates a number of small rivers in similar locations, and can sometimes create narrow values with the erosion.
 Most testing and adjustment needed.

+## Time flow post-generation [WIP]
+A basic timeflow is currently set up but is not displayed to the end user.
+Working on an adequate way to convert this "SimTime" to an appropriate C# DateTime object.
+See WorldTime.cs

 # Planned:

 Implement air pressure simulation to create more nuanced and realistic precipitation generation.